Etymology of Aberdeen: Origin

+The most likely explanation is the confluence of the Denburn with the Dee.

+The Don was several miles from the early settlement of Aberdeen and Old Aberdeen had no connection with Aberdeen and is most likely a corruption of Aulton (auld toun) which still exists as a place name in the Old Aberdeen area.

 Locations

 Aber- can be found all over Scotland, predominantly on the east coast.

 As well as the east coast of Scotland, places with the prefix Aber- or a variant are found all over Wales, on the west coast of England and in Brittany.
 They are not found on the east coast of England or in Ireland.

 -deen end element

 The second element is more contentious.
 It probably refers to Devona, which is a name of one or both of the Rivers Don and Dee, which may also have Brythonic etymologies (note also the River Dee, Wales).